Phenomenal-Cat/MF3D-docs/source/MF3D-Parameterizing-anatomical-variations.rst

 Expression transfer
 ------------------------------------

 Another limitation of the original MF3D model was that identity was parameterized separately from expression, and it was therefore not possible to generate faces of different individuals with the various modeled expressions.
-To resolve this issue we performed expression cloning, transferring the expression component of the original model into the face-space framework.
+To resolve this issue we performed 'expression cloning', to transfer the expression component of the original model into the face-space framework.
 This was achieved using `Wrap3 (RS3D) <https://www.russian3dscanner.com/>`_ software.